LoganHyslop/LoganHyslop.github.io/_pages/cv.md

 Other
 ======
-* During Winter 2022-2023, I am doing a DRP with [Matthew Ghermann](https://www.math.ucla.edu/~mgherman/) on Part 1 of [The Algebraic and Geometric Theory of Quadratic Forms](https://sites.ualberta.ca/~karpenko/publ/Kniga.pdf).
+* During Winter 2022-2023, I did a DRP with [Matthew Ghermann](https://www.math.ucla.edu/~mgherman/) on Part 1 of [The Algebraic and Geometric Theory of Quadratic Forms](https://sites.ualberta.ca/~karpenko/publ/Kniga.pdf).